 The total size of all uploaded files may not exceed the equivalent of 30 pages when printed by HRSA.
-The page limit includes the abstract, project and budget narrative, attachments, and letters of commitment and support required in the Application Guide and this FOA.
-Standard OMB-approved forms that are included in the application package are NOT included in the page limit.
-Indirect Cost Rate Agreement will not be counted in the page limit.
+The page limit includes the abstract, project and budget narratives, attachments, and letters of commitment and support required in the Application Guide and this FOA.
+Standard Office of Management and Budget (OMB) -approved forms that are included in the application package are NOT included in the page limit.
+Indirect Cost Rate Agreement and proof of non-profit status (if applicable) will not be counted in the page limit.
 We strongly urge applicants to take appropriate measures to ensure the application does not exceed the specified page limit.